Communication and Documentation

-To be effective, emergency response and first aid care require constant communication.
-For citizen responders and professional rescuers alike, this communication begins with the recognition of the emergency and activation of the EMS system through the transport of the patient to the emergency room.
+To be effective, emergency response and first aid care must have effective communication.
+For bystanders and professional rescuers alike, this communication begins with recognizing the emergency, activating the EMS system, caring for the patient, and transporting the patient to the emergency room.

 The victim of a serious injury or sudden illness cannot get the help needed until someone recognizes the emergency and activates the Emergency Medical Services (EMS) system.
 A bystander does this by dialing 9-1-1 or the local emergency number.
 Lifeguards and other first responders may activate an emergency action plan (EAP) for their facility.

 First aid responders need to know when to call the EMS system.

 - How to make a 911 call (eHow)

 - Reporting an emergency (eHow/Expert Village)

 - Understanding the EMS System: A First Aid Responsibility (InPublicSafety)

 - What should you do if you dial 911 accidentally (eHow/Expert Village)